grantmacken/newBase60/README.md

 # Building From Source

+WIP TODO! ...

 ## Requirements

-This repo contains some bash scripts, and uses common gnu utilities, included in most nix based distros.
+This repo contains some bash scripts, and uses common gnu utilities, included in most mac and nix based distros.
  - docker: - to run fresh eXist instances
  - git, grep, sed
  - make:   - to build and test